 - Don’t feel guilty about breaks.
 Respite time away from the situation is vital for your mental and physical health.
 Schedule a few hours at least a couple of times a month to take a break and do a favorite activity.
 Visit a coffee shop, get a massage, or do whatever recharges and reinvigorates you.
 You’ll be a better caregiver when you’re not stressed and frazzled.

 - Helping your loved ones look good makes them feel good too.
 Stay on top of haircuts, dental checkups, and other maintenance.
-If she wore makeup or nail polish, helping her do her hair and nails regularly will keep her spirits up and keep depression at bay.
+If she wore makeup or nail polish, helping her do her hair and nails regularly will keep her spirits up and keep her depression at bay.
 Be sure their clothes fit well and are in good shape.
-Easy to wash fabrics will make laundry less stressful on everyone.
+Easy-to-wash fabrics will make laundry less stressful for everyone.

 - Don’t put pressure on them to remember things.
 It’s difficult when dementia begins to take its toll, but constantly asking a loved one to remember people, dates, or events will only upset and frustrate them.
 This in turn will eventually cause stress and frustration for you.
 In the grand scheme of things, it’s ok if a loved one doesn’t enjoy watching the same old movies anymore.
 The important thing is to spend time together while you can.